microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 ShortDescription: Learn what's new with settings search in Visual Studio Code
 Author: Rob Lourens
 ---
-# How We Improved VS Code Settings Search With Bing
+# Improving Settings Search in VS Code

 Have you ever had trouble finding a certain setting in VS Code?
 You're not alone.
-Looking across common Github issues, StackOverflow questions, Twitter, and user studies that we've done on usertesting.com, we've seen many users having issues finding settings.
-We've seen users who just didn't know which words to use to describe a certain feature.
-We've seen users making typos and misspellings.
-When users search in the settings editor, there are a large number of users making simple common queries, like "font", which we can handle perfectly well.
-But there is also a very long tail of less common queries which don't produce literal matches, and which VS Code can't understand without some extra intelligence.
+Looking across common Github issues, StackOverflow questions, Twitter, and user studies that we've done, we've seen many users having issues finding settings.
+This is no surprise given that VS Code includes more than 400 settings out of the box, and with extensions installed many users can have significantly more.
+If you include typical user mistakes such as typos and the challenge to pick the right search terms, users have a hard time.

-Being a highly customizable editor has a cost.
-VS Code includes more than 400 settings out of the box, and if you include settings contributed by extensions, especially certain extensions (I'm looking at you, GitLens!) many users can have significantly more available.
-This is enough to discourage a new user who doesn't know exactly which setting they are looking for.
-We have about 30,000 new users trying VS Code for the first time every day, and it's important to us that they are able to customize VS Code successfully and get up to speed.

 So several months ago, we started talking to the Bing team about whether they could apply their search expertise to our problem.
 And two months ago, we shipped the result - an intelligent settings search experience powered by Bing.